Evolving-AI-Lab/synthesizing/README.md

     <img src="examples/example3.jpg" width=600px>
 </p>

-[4_activate_hidden.sh](4_activate_hidden.sh): Optimizing a code to activate a *hidden* neuron of the [DeepScene DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on MIT Places dataset.
+[4_activate_hidden.sh](4_activate_hidden.sh): Optimizing codes to activate *hidden* neurons at layer 5 of the [DeepScene DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on MIT Places dataset.
 This script synthesizes images for 5 example neurons and produces this result:

 <p align="center">
     <img src="examples/example4.jpg" width=500px>
 </p>
-<p align="center"><i>Visualizations of hidden neurons at layer 5 of DeepScene DNN. <br/> From left to right are units that are semantically labeled by humans as: lighthouse, building, bookcase, food, and painting </i></p>
+<p align="center"><i>From left to right are units that are semantically labeled by humans as: lighthouse, building, bookcase, food, and painting </i></p>

 * This result matches the conclusion that object detectors automatically emerge in a DNN trained to classify images of places [2].
 See Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304) for more comparison between these images and visualizations produced by [2].